How to Make the Most of Your Spring Cleaning

 Prepare for the Next Season

 Spring is also a great time to prepare for the rising temperatures ahead, so your summer fun isn’t marred by the heat.
 This might involve rethinking the color palette of your home and swapping out the warmer tones for cooler variants like white and blue.
-You can also replace your patio furniture, so you can enjoy more al-fresco dinners or even some iced tea out on the porch.
+You can also replace your patio furniture.
+This will let you enjoy more al-fresco dinners or even some iced tea out on the porch.
 Replace any broken items and inspect anything that could cause trouble in the future.
 Prevent excess draft from coming in and keep moisture buildup at bay by repairing any caulking around doors and windows.
-You can also check for insects and mold and restore affected areas immediately to prevent future damage.
+You can also check for insects and mold, and restore affected areas immediately to prevent future damage.

 Say Goodbye to Things You Don’t Need

 A modern resident knows much too well how easy it is for clutter to build up.
 Unused things you no longer have any use for stay put in your home without getting tossed out for a long time.
 Cabinets and closets serve as the usual suspects that house these defunct items.
 Now is a good time to get rid of things that no longer serve a purpose.
 So take a long look around the house and analyze what you need and what you can get rid of or donate.
 This is especially true when it comes to your wardrobe, unused clothes can pile up and become a dreary sight during your everyday routine.
 Determine what you can do with an overflowing storage unit, and add extra shelves or racks if you need them to make your everyday routine easier.